Ramadan: Religious practices

 The common practice is to fast from dawn to sunset.
-The pre-dawn meal before the fast is called the suhur, while the meal at sunset that breaks the fast is called iftar.
+The predawn meal before the fast is the suhur, while the meal at sunset that breaks the fast is iftar.

 Muslims devote more time to prayer and acts of charity, striving to improve their self-discipline, motivated by hadith: "When Ramadan arrives, the gates of Paradise are opened and the gates of hell are locked up and devils are put in chains."

 Fasting

 Ramadan is a time of spiritual reflection, self-improvement, and heightened devotion and worship.
 Muslims are expected to put more effort into following the teachings of Islam.
 The fast (sawm) begins at dawn and ends at sunset.
 In addition to abstaining from eating and drinking, Muslims abstain from sexual relations and sinful speech and behaviour during Ramadan.
-Fasting is said to redirect the heart away from worldly activities, and to cleanse the soul by freeing it from harmful impurities.
+Fasting is said to redirect the heart away from worldly activities and to cleanse the soul by freeing it from harmful impurities.
 Muslims believe that Ramadan teaches them to practice self-discipline, self-control, sacrifice, and empathy for those who are less fortunate, thus encouraging actions of generosity and compulsory charity (zakat).

 Exemptions from fasting include those traveling, menstruating, severely ill, pregnant, or breastfeeding.
 Those unable to fast are obligated to make up the missed days later.